Aorts/Aorts/README.md

 - 👋 Hi, I’m @Aorts
 - 👀 I’m interested in Python, C++, Kotlin
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Golang

 <!---
 Aorts/Aorts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.